Close Menu

 For tax debts of £750 or more they can petition to wind up the company and force it into compulsory liquidation.
 This sets in motion an investigation by the Official Receiver into how the directors have handled the company’s affairs, and whether their actions in the period leading up to the company becoming insolvent contributed to its demise.

 When considering your options if you can’t afford your corporation tax bill, a key piece of advice is to contact HMRC as soon as possible.
-Entering into a conversation with HMRC conveys a proactive approach to repaying the arrears, and demonstrates that you’re not avoiding payment deliberately.
+Entering into negotiations with HMRC conveys a proactive approach to repaying the arrears, and demonstrates that you’re not avoiding payment deliberately.

 How long can HMRC go back for unpaid corporation tax?